When Do I Move Up Levels in Dancing?

 The Fourth Time

-REPITITION OF TECHNIQUE: You have started to add technique over the top of your dancing but this too will take a lot of repetition to make it feel smooth and natural.
+REPETITION OF TECHNIQUE: You have started to add technique over the top of your dancing but this too will take a lot of repetition to make it feel smooth and natural.

 Remember… getting to ‘the end’ is not the goal …